-- Widen the existing jetty structure for better accessibility and surveillance. - Extend the jetty and make a more expansive platform with seating on the water end to allow for education and story-telling. - Include a canoe launch structure within the upgraded jetty. - Install interpretive/information signage. - Construct a feature wall with integrated seating and interpretive signage/art at the street end of the structure. - Create facility for locking boat trolleys.
+- Widen the existing jetty structure for better accessibility and surveillance. - Extend the jetty and make a more expansive platform with seating on the water end to allow for education and story-telling. - Install interpretive/information signage. - Construct a feature wall with integrated seating and interpretive signage/art at the street end of the structure.